derekjobin2008/EO-Analyzer-/README.md

 - Ollama must be running before starting the backend.
 The tool will retry connections up to 5 times.
 - Cache expires after 1 day.
 Delete eo_cache.json to force a fresh fetch.

-## License

-MIT — use at your own risk.
-Not legal advice.
-Always consult a trade attorney for compliance decisions.